ShixiangWang/sigminer/README.md

 ## Overview

-The goal of **sigminer** is to provide an uniform interface for genomic variation signature analysis and visualization.
+The goal of **sigminer** is to provide a uniform interface for genomic variation signature analysis and visualization.

 **sigminer** is powered by [NMF](https://github.com/renozao/NMF) package